Skip to main content

 Recommendations

-• Indonesia should urgently ratify the TPNW.
+• Indonesia should continue to encourage other states to adhere to the TPNW.

 Can you help us update this state profile?
 Send e-mail